Luigi Olivetti

 Luigi Olivetti (Revere, Lombardy, November 19, 1856 – Tivoli, January 28, 1941) was an Italian painter, both in oil and watercolor, and engraver.
 His secular birth name was Luigi Giacomo Angelo.

-In 1883, a Rome, exhibited a watercolor titled: Città, and in 1884 at Turin, at the National Exhibition he exhibited Cecilia la Guida delle Catacombe; La figlia del Borgomastro, and Ricordi of the Brettagna.
+In 1883, at Rome, he exhibited a watercolor titled: Città, and in 1884 at Turin, at the National Exhibition he exhibited Cecilia la Guida delle Catacombe, La figlia del Borgomastro, and Ricordi of the Brettagna.
 He painted the genre painting: Ragazza sullo sfondo di Tivoli.

 He was a resident of Rome, and late in life, moved to Tivoli with his wife Mariannina Palma.